Creating and Editing Posts

 Form for Saving Posts

-Forms and components have been already covered when we were adding support for comments.
-If you're confused about the topic, go checkout how forms and components work again, we'll wait here ;)
+Forms and components were already covered when we added support for comments.
+If it's still unclear, go review how forms and components work, we'll wait here ;)

 Now add this method to the EditPresenter: